tarun-nagpal-github/gatsby-blog/content/blog/what-are-solid-principles.md

         }
     }

 See the classes look so compact and easy to read.
-Now to add debit card payment functionality we need another class implementing IPayment and thats it.
+Now to add debit card payment functionality we need another class implementing IPayment and that's it.
 We are done.
 No need to change any of the existing code.

 ### L- Liskov Substitution Principle:

 According to this, a method that takes X as a parameter must be able to work with any subclass of X.

 A great example(given by Uncle Bob in a podcast) was how sometimes something that sounds right in natural language doesn’t quite work in code.
 In mathematics, a Square is a Rectangle.
 Indeed it is a specialization of a rectangle.
 The "is a" makes you want to model this with inheritance.
-However if in code you made Square derive from Rectangle, then a Square should be usable anywhere you expect a Rectangle.
+However if in code you made Square derive from Rectangle, then a Square should be used anywhere you expect a Rectangle.
 This makes for some strange behavior.
 Imagine you had SetWidth and SetHeight methods on your Rectangle base class; this seems perfectly logical.
-However if your Rectangle reference pointed to a Square, then SetWidth and SetHeight doesn't make sense because setting one would change the other to match it.
-In this case Square fails the Liskov Substitution Test with Rectangle and the abstraction of having Square inherit from Rectangle is a bad one.
+However, if your Rectangle reference pointed to a Square, then SetWidth and SetHeight don't make sense because setting one would change the other to match it.
+In this case, Square fails the Liskov Substitution Test with Rectangle and the abstraction of having Square inherit from Rectangle is a bad one.

 ![](https://cdn-images-1.medium.com/max/2000/1*ToXLL1aet69THe2qxuwCmQ.jpeg)

-With code perspective: Lets say we have 2 phones, Landline and SmartPhone.
-Now to dial a number in Landline we dial straighway, but incase of smartphones we unlock the phone and then dial it.
+With code perspective: Let's say we have 2 phones, Landline and SmartPhone.
+Now to dial a number in Landline we dial straightway, but in case of smartphones, we unlock the phone and then dial it.

     public interface IPhone {
         void dial(int number);